GrinonBarrett/Taksidos/Placeholder Creature.md

 **Creature Type**: Yaloi are Constructs.

-**Size**: Ergenekroi stand between 4 and 5 feet.
+**Size**: Yalai stand between 4 and 5 feet.
 They can weigh between 90 and 250 pounds.
 They are medium creatures.

 **Hitpoints**: A yalai has no hitpoints.